Fire

 Do not travel to Ukraine.
 There is a risk to life.
 If, despite our advice, you travel to Ukraine to fight with a non-government armed group on either side of the conflict – or recruit another person to do so (including inducing, inciting or encouraging) – your activities may be criminal offences.
 Russian proxies have given foreign nationals death sentences in the Donetsk region for engaging in the war in Ukraine.

-Russian military action in Ukraine has severely limited our ability to provide consular and passports assistance to Australians.
-Our embassy is temporarily closed, and officials have relocated to Poland.
+Russian military action in Ukraine has severely limited our ability to provide consular and passport assistance to Australians.
+Our embassy is temporarily closed, and officials have relocated to Warsaw, Poland.
 It won't always be possible for the Australian Government to assist you.
 Our ability to provide consular assistance in Ukraine is severely limited.
 The Australian Government will not be able to evacuate you from Ukraine.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.